sergejsoldat20/Projekat_B-Tetris/README.md

-# Tetris-Game
+# Tetris

-The main branch contains the code for my Tetris Game exactly as presented in the video https://youtu.be/jcUctrLC-7M.
+Game for purposes of college exam Human-Computer Interraction